SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 * Allow player to bypass force-gamemode in all worlds: ``minecraft.force-gamemode.override``
 * Allow editing an ordinary commandblock of the given name: ``minecraft.commandblock.edit.block.<name>``
 * Allow editing a minecart commandblock of the given name: ``minecraft.commandblock.edit.minecart.<name>``

+There are also extra permissions managing the access to the server:

+* Treat the user as whitelisted: ``minecraft.login.bypass-whitelist``
+* Allow this user to bypass the server's player limit: ``minecraft.login.bypass-player-limit``

 Player Commands